GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/declarativeNetRequest/index.md

 There are three types of rulesets.

--  Static rules
+-  Static
--  Dynamic rules
+-  Dynamic
--  Session rules
+-  Session

 ### Dynamic and session-scoped rulesets {: #dynamic-and-session-rules }